ropensci/piggyback/README.md

 [![DOI](http://joss.theoj.org/papers/10.21105/joss.00971/status.svg)](https://doi.org/10.21105/joss.00971)
 <!-- badges: end -->

-`{piggyback}` provides an R interface for storing files as GitHub release assets, which is a convenient way for large/binary data files to *piggyback* onto public and private GitHub repositories.
+`piggyback` provides an R interface for storing files as GitHub release assets, which is a convenient way for large/binary data files to *piggyback* onto public and private GitHub repositories.
 This package includes functions for file downloads, uploads, and managing releases, which then are passed to the GitHub API.